contractlevel/yield/README.md

 Stablecoin depositors receive a share token in return for their deposits, representing their share of the total value (deposits + yield) in the system.
 Depositing a stablecoin can also be considered "buying" YieldCoin.
 YieldCoin is the share received for depositing into the system, with the basic idea being that a holder will be able to "sell" (their YieldCoin) for a higher USD value than they bought it.
 This is because the stablecoin deposits will not go down in value, and reliable yield will be generated.
 Hence the name YieldCoin.

-key invariant: a user must be able to withdraw the usdc amount they deposited - fees. this is definitely broken by the precision loss bug we already know
+key invariant: a user must be able to withdraw the usdc amount they deposited - fees. this is definitely broken by the precision loss bug we already know // @review

 The protocol and chain with the highest APY, where the system funds are allocated is known as the `Strategy`.